gateio/gateapi-js/docs/SpotApi.md

 var opts = {
-  'limit': 100, // Number | Maximum number of records to be returned in a single list 'lastId': "12345", // String | Specify list staring point using the `id` of last record in previous list-query results 'reverse': false // Boolean | Whether the id of records to be retrieved should be smaller than the last_id specified- true: Retrieve records where id is smaller than the specified last_id- false: Retrieve records where id is larger than the specified last_idDefault to false.
+  'limit': 100, // Number | Maximum number of records to be returned in a single list 'lastId': "12345", // String | Specify list staring point using the `id` of last record in previous list-query results 'reverse': false, // Boolean | Whether the id of records to be retrieved should be smaller than the last_id specified- true: Retrieve records where id is smaller than the specified last_id- false: Retrieve records where id is larger than the specified last_idDefault to false.
 When `last_id` is specified.
 Set `reverse` to `true` to trace back trading history; `false` to retrieve latest tradings.
 No effect if `last_id` is not specified.
+  'from': 1627706330, // Number | Start timestamp of the query 'to': 1635329650, // Number | Time range ending, default to current time 'page': 1 // Number | Page number
 };
 var callback = function(error, data, response) {
   if (error) {